PoC-Consortium/engraver/README.md

-It is intended to work on any UNIX system with a sufficiently sane filesystem (able to pre-allocate space), but for now only Linux has been tested.
+It is intended to work on any UNIX system with a sufficiently sane filesystem (able to pre-allocate space), but for now only Linux and MacOS has been tested.
 64bit only!

 dcct -> mdcct -> omdcct -> cg_obup